caas-team/py-kube-downscaler/README.md

 `--exclude-deployments`

 :   Exclude specific deployments/statefulsets/cronjobs from downscaling
-    (default: kube-downscaler, downscaler), can also be configured via environment variable `EXCLUDE_DEPLOYMENTS`.
+    (default: py-kube-downscaler, downscaler), can also be configured via environment variable `EXCLUDE_DEPLOYMENTS`.
 Despite its name, this option will match the name of any included resource type (Deployment, StatefulSet, CronJob, ..).